int128/gradle-swagger-generator-plugin/README.md

 }
 ```

-Run the task to generate code.
+The task generates source code into `build/swagger-code`.

 ```
 % ./gradlew generateSwaggerCode